philberryman/cleaning-test-python/README.md

 A python version of a JavaScript tech test I did.

-The original test specs can found here :
+The original test specs can be found here :

 [https://gist.github.com/DavidJSimpsonEsq/71dcf396a2303ad5edd08690289d016d]